layerml/onboarding-project/tutorial1/README.md

 > That's it, you are done.
 Congratulations!
 You just defined a source table on your database as a Layer Dataset.

-## Add new features into an existing Layer Featureset
+## Step II: Add new features into an existing Layer Featureset

 ### Creating source files